 The main purpose of the Section 508 refresh is to synchronize the requirements with universally-accepted internet accessibility standards, Web Content Accessibility Guidelines, or WCAG.

+As of January 18, 2018, these rules are now in effect.
 For inclusive audio for the deaf and hard of hearing, government agencies will need to meet these criteria:

 Level A, covering the most basic web accessibility features: